laidbackware/vmware-lab-builder/README.md

 - A licensed vSphere cluster.
 - A datastore to host VMs of at least 200GB.
 - An NTP server which is reachable by IP.
 - All port groups assigned to nested ESXi VMs should have [Mac Learning](https://www.virtuallyghetto.com/2018/04/native-mac-learning-in-vsphere-6-7-removes-the-need-for-promiscuous-mode-for-nested-esxi.html) or promiscuous mode enabled on the parent port group.
 Mac learning is preferred.
+If your physical host is vSphere 8.0, you also need to enable Forget Transmits.

 - Software downloads should be placed in a single directory:
 - [ESXi OVA images](https://williamlam.com/nested-virtualization/nested-esxi-virtual-appliance)
 - [vCenter ISO](https://my.vmware.com/en/group/vmware/downloads/info/slug/datacenter_cloud_infrastructure/vmware_vsphere/7_0) - For command line downloading see [vmd](https://github.com/laidbackware/vmd)